 - Getting a court order requiring the other driver to pay you out of pocket

-These procedures take investigation and the court system may be involved.
+These procedures require investigation and the court system may be involved.
 Most people aren’t equipped to handle this on their own, especially if they are already dealing with serious injuries.
-A car accident lawyer near Atlanta Georgia can explore all avenues for you, making the process as stress-free as possible, and increasing your chance for a full financial recovery.
+A car accident lawyer in Atlanta can explore all avenues for you, making the process as stress-free as possible, and increasing your chance for a full financial recovery.

 Talk to an Atlanta Uninsured/Underinsured Motorist Accident Lawyer for Free